theUpsider/jwt-quick/README.md

 ## Support
 If you appreciate this library, please consider [buying me a coffee](https://www.buymeacoffee.com/theupsider).
 Feel free to create an issue if you have any questions or suggestions.
+Actively looking for security experts to review the code!

 ## License